andrewjl/SimulationKit/README.md

 A package for simulating economic models

-## WIP

-This package is **WIP**

-# Package Design Document
+# Architecture

-## Conceptual Design

-### General Objects
+Simulations are modeled using discrete events.
+Each entity has a corresponding set of events.

+### Generic Simulation Entities

-Conceptual Model: Specification of entities and events
+- Conceptual Model: specifies entities and events

-Executable Model: A representation of the model used to calculate results of a simulation run
+- Executable Model: represents model used to calculate results of a simulation run

-Run: Results from a particular simulation calculation
+- Run: results from a particular simulation calculation

-Simulator: Calculation engine for a given model over a given time period.
-Constructs an executable model representation from a conceptual representation and then perform a simulation run which then gets output.
+- Simulator: constructs executable model, executes model logic, collects and collates results

-Period: Single iteration of the simulators execution of the executable model
+- Period: Single iteration of the simulators execution of the executable model

-Clock: Source of truth for the current period of the currently executing simulation
+- Clock: Source of truth for the current period of the currently executing simulation

-Tick: Timestamped value of what the current time is
+- Tick: Timestamped value of what the current time is

-Point: Timestamped value of a temporal variable

-Time Series: Chronologically ordered grouping of successive points of a particular value
+- Simulation event: A single event recorded at a particular time period

+### Domain Specific Entities

+- Ledger: consists of one or more accounts and corresponds to an economic entity
+- Ledger event: a change in one or more accounts in the ledger
+- Bank: an entity that can take deposits and make loans
+- Bank event: a change in the bank state
+- Accounts
+    - Asset: something that has economic value now or in the future
+    - Liability: an obligation associated with an economic cost now or in the future
+    - Equity: residual value
+    - Income: money received through work or investments
+    - Expense: money paid out to satisfy an obligation or in exchange for something of value

 ### General Workflows